tapyu/to-rm-courses/numerical-methods/README.md

 - **Dahlquist, G. and Björck, Å., 2003.
 Numerical methods.
 Courier Corporation**: A alternative material for Chapra.
 Basically, it seems to the same contents as Chapra (and in the same depth level).
 - **Kreyszig, E., Stroud, K. and Stephenson, G., 2008.
 Advanced engineering mathematics**: For analytical solutions of ODEs (Part A, chap 1-6) and PDE (chapter 12).
 - **Hoffman, J.D. and Frankel, S., 2018.
 Numerical methods for engineers and scientists.
 CRC press**: It seems to be a more advanced book, with a special focus on algorithms for ODEs and PDEs problems.
 More advanced algorithms that aren't found on Chapra might be found here.
+- **Press, W.H., 2007.
+Numerical recipes 3rd edition: The art of scientific computing.
+Cambridge university press** - A good reference for implementation of numerical methods in C. It is also a good reference for the theoretical aspects.
 - **Goodfellow, I., Bengio, Y. and Courville, A., 2016.
 Deep learning.
 MIT press**: Only the part about automatic differentiation (sec 6.5.9).

 ## Methods